Resources

 What is the Role of Vitamin B6 in the Body?

 Vitamin B6 plays a crucial role in your body's functions.
-It is known to keep your brain healthy and enhances cognitive processes through the synthesis of neurotransmitters.
+It is known to keep your brain healthy and enhance cognitive processes through the synthesis of neurotransmitters.

 It helps create haemoglobin and supports the formation of DNA and RNA, which are the building blocks of genes.
 It enables the body to maintain normal homocysteine levels, thereby reducing the risk of cardiovascular diseases.